TristanSalles/EarthSurface/docs/model.rst

 Continuity of mass
 *******************

-In the simplest case where there is no distinction between a regolith layer and the bedrock underneath, the mass continuity equations for a column of soil or rock is expressed as:
+In the case where there is no distinction between a regolith layer and the bedrock underneath, the mass continuity equations for a column of soil or rock is expressed as:

 .. math::
   \frac{\partial z}{\partial t} = U - \nabla \cdot q_s